1,000+ Opportunities

 Teaching the importance of good oral health across the lifespan.
 Funding the people and programs that make better oral health a reality.

-Based on current listing details, eligibility includes: Nonprofits, government agencies, schools, colleges, and universities serving Michigan, Ohio, and Indiana; special emphasis on oral health equity for people with disabilities.
+Based on current listing details, eligibility includes: Nonprofits, government agencies, educational institutions in Ohio.
 Applicants should confirm final requirements in the official notice before submission.

 The current target date is June 1, 2026.
 Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.